 The NASA EPSCoR Program released a solicitation called "Rapid Response Research (R3).”
 The goal of this effort is to foster close collaborations among NASA, industry and university faculty to solve specific current NASA research challenges.
+R3 amendment provides two new topics.
 Click for more info.

 Rapid Response Research (R3)

 The International space Station Flight Opportunity CAN is for current or previously funded EPSCoR projects or other research projects that are mature enough to design a research experiment